cisagov/LME/docs/markdown/maintenance/upgrading.md

 * Winlogbeat.exe version: Using PowerShell, navigate to the location of the Winlogbeat executable ("C:\Program Files\lme\winlogbeat-x.x.x-windows-x86_64") and run `.\winlogbeat version`.
 * Sysmon config: From either the top of the file or look at the status dashboard
 * Sysmon executable: Either run sysmon.exe or look at the status dashboard
+* Group Policies: Open Group Policy Management, click on LME-WEC-Client, and check Advanced Audit Configuration under the Settings tabs in the right panel

 ### 1.2.
 Linux Server
 * Docker: on the Linux server type ```docker --version```